LearyE/Lab-Manual-Edits/README.md

     *All personnel will need to fill out and sign the data use agreement and **send it to Dr. Leary**.
 It is located [here](https://www.hcup-us.ahrq.gov/team/NationwideDUA.pdf).

 * DUA for NSQIP: [here](https://www.facs.org/-/media/files/quality-programs/nsqip/datauseagreementacsnsqippuf.ashx?la=en).

+3. Swirl R Coding Training

+* Coding using R is utilized heavily in the lab's data analysis.
+Learning the fundamentals of this coding software can aid current and future research.

+* Link to Swirl: [here](https://swirlstats.com/students.html).
+If you need help installing and getting started, follow the steps listed on the website.

+* Link to Swirl Repository: [here](https://github.com/swirldev/swirl_courses#swirl-courses).
+This will give you the instructions to download the interactive courses that will teach you the fundamentals of R.

 ## File Formatting